 - We present and analyze workload data from four video sharing services.
 In aggregate, our traces contain metadata on 1.8 million videos which together acquired more than 6 billion views. - We identify seven key invariants of these workloads, concerning aspects such as the video popularity distribution, use of social and interactive features, and the uploading of new content. - We also find some significant differences across these services.
-For example, while the number of video up-
+For example, while the number of video uploads by users follows the Pareto principle, the fraction

 Copyright is held by the author/owner(s).
-WWW 2009, April 20-24, 2009, Madrid, Spain.
-ACM 978-1-60558-487-4/09/04.
+WWW2009, April 20-24, 2009, Madrid, Spain. of multi-time uploaders is almost two times larger with Veoh (65%) than with Yahoo (33%).

-- loads by users follows the Pareto principle, the fraction of multi-time uploaders is almost two times larger with Veoh (65%) than with Yahoo (33%). - We show that video popularity can be measured in different ways and argue that one commonly used metric, specifically the number of views a video has received since it was uploaded, may not be appropriate when studying issues such as potential for caching.
+- We show that video popularity can be measured in different ways and argue that one commonly used metric, specifically the number of views a video has received since it was uploaded, may not be appropriate when studying issues such as potential for caching.
 We define alternative metrics for quantifying video popularity that may be appropriate for such purposes.